top of page

 Musicals aren't everyone's cup of tea, but I'm a sucker for them.
 With a song that so perfectly fit exactly what I wanted to summarize with this chapter, the fact that it came from a musical wasn't a deal-breaker for me.
 Before I get into that, though, let's talk about where my love of musicals came from.
 Like many other things in my life that I love and am passionate about, it started with my mother.

-"Breathe" struck me upon the first listen, because, like "Maybe" from Annie, I related to it immediately.
-I had been exactly where Nina was, spending her childhood and teen years focused on academic performance, feeling that pressure to excel as a means of attaining a collegiate dream that didn't necessarily belong to her... and then finding herself anxiously wondering, "What'll you be?"
-The alignment in meaning aside, my second favorite part of the association between Chapter 3 and this song is the Spanish interspersed throughout the lyrics.
-If you've read Chapter 1 -- I assume you have, if you're reading this blog post on Chapter 3's song -- then you'll remember Autumn had excelled in Spanish, to the point where her freshman Spanish I teacher urged her to register for Spanish II in the honors track for her sophomore year.
+Breathe struck me upon the first listen, because, like Maybe from Annie, I related to it immediately.
+I had been exactly where Nina was, spending her childhood and teen years focused on academic performance, feeling that pressure to excel as a means of attaining a working-class collegiate dream that didn't necessarily belong to her... and then unexpectedly finding herself anxiously wondering, "What'll you be?"
+The alignment in meaning aside, my second favorite part of the association between Chapter 2 and this song is the Spanish interspersed throughout the lyrics.
+If you've read the prologue -- I assume you have, if you're reading this blog post on Chapter 2's song -- then you'll remember Autumn had excelled in Spanish, to the point where her freshman Spanish I teacher urged her to register for Spanish II in the honors track for her sophomore year.
 That was all 100% memoir.
 I did, in fact, take honors-level Spanish from grades 10-12 because it was an easy way to maintain a higher GPA, and was inducted into the Foreign Language Honor Society during my junior year.

 bottom of page